Azonoz/CRC-BackEnd/README.md

-This repository will have code for the website back end.
+This repository has code for the website back end.
 More Info will be updated shortly.